chennachaos/high-performance-matlab/_episodes/08-spmd.md

 ## When to use **spmd**?
 **spmd** is the most flexible parallel programming construct in MATLAB PCT, and is very useful for:
-* programs that take a long to execute on local computers, and,
+* programs that take a long time to execute on local computers, and,
 * programs that operate on large data sets which do not fit on local computers.

 ### Where is the data?
-* If a variable is created before the **spmd** block is used inside the block, then that variable will be copied to all the workers participating in the parallel pool corresponding to that **spmd** block.
+* If a variable created before the **spmd** block is used inside the block, then that variable will be copied to all the workers participating in the parallel pool corresponding to that **spmd** block.
 * A variable created inside the **spmd** block is unique to each worker.